-Brick wall cladding can sustain colour, look, and feel for decades with the least bit of maintenance, but that does not mean that they do not need maintenance, at all.
-You need to regularly clean them for dust or any kind of residue that might get stick to it.
+Brick wall cladding can sustain colour, look, and feel for decades with the least bit of maintenance, but that does not mean they do not need maintenance.
+You need to regularly clean them for dust or any residue that might get stuck to it.

-How To Clean Your Wall Cladding?
+How To Clean Your Wall Stone Cladding?

 Salt and Washing Liquid

 This step needs to be followed after the dust has been removed from the walls.
 You will need a homemade solution made with three ingredients:

 Mix equal salt and dishwashing liquid in enough water to create a thick paste.
 Spread the paste onto the wall with a thick cloth or sponge, and scrub with a wire or plastic brush to get the solution inside the linings of the wall.
 Leave it to set for 15 minutes before cleaning it with water.